-Research and development ("R&D") expenses increased by approximately \$2.0 million, or 25.3%, in the first quarter of fiscal 2000 when compared to the first quarter of fiscal 1999.
+Research and development expenses were \$17.9 million and \$27.8 million, an increase of approximately \$9.9 million and \$11.9 million, or 126% and 75%, in the second quarter and first six months of fiscal 2000, when compared to the second quarter and first six months of fiscal 1999, respectively.
 In addition to the acquisition of Vantis, spending increases resulted primarily from the increased development of new products.
-We believe that a continued commitment to research and development is essential in order to maintain product leadership of our existing product families and provide innovative new product offerings, and therefore expect to continue to make significant future investments in research and development.
+We believe that a continued commitment to research and development is essential in order to maintain product leadership of our existing product families and provide innovative new product offerings, and therefore, expect to continue to make significant future investments in research and development.